-Governor Newsom has issued a stay-at-home order impacting all non-essential activities in California.
-At this time, UC Davis Natural Reserves are closed to teaching, outreach, hiking and non-essential research activities.
-Please contact Natural Reserve System staff directly with specific questions.
+At this time, UC Davis Natural Reserves are operating at reduced levels.
+Please contact Natural Reserve System staff directly with specific questions about research and teaching.
 Learn about UC Davis' response to the coronavirus epidemic here.

 The Natural Reserve System